Moortiii/Protocol_Buffers/README.md

 In short, Protocol Buffers allow us to write `messages` in order to send structured data to programs written in different languages.
 We can define our structure *once* in a `.proto` file and use this to generate the necessary classes in the respective languages.
 This is useful for integrating software written different languages and can serve as a replacement for `JSON`, `XML` or other data-formats that allow us to send information between different programs.

 ## Protocol Buffer Messages
 Protocol Buffer Messages are structured blocks of data.
-The rules of messages are relatively straightforwadr
+The rules of messages are relatively straightforward.
+Messages are defined in blocks prefixed with the keyword `Message` followed by the name of the message, note that this name is case-sensitive.

-You, as the author, decide how you want your data to be structured.
-Let's look at an example:
+Variables are defined using a type

 ````java #use java to get some syntax highlighting
 syntax="proto3";